 National GeographicRedefining the nature

 Few magazines in the world are as revered as National Geographic.
 For 130 years its breathtaking photography and groundbreaking narratives have helped readers discover the world through its pages.
-While the brand has evolved with a changing industry—building a thriving television network, books, and kids divisions, travel business, and social media audience (nearly 100 million Instagram followers and counting)— the magazine itself hadn’t undergone a significant redesign for two decades.
+While the brand has evolved with a changing industry—building a thriving television network, books, and kids divisions, travel business, and social media audience (over 100 million Instagram followers and counting)— the magazine itself hadn’t undergone a significant redesign for two decades.

 In the fall of 2017, Godfrey Dadich Partners took on the task of reimagining this iconic publication with a design that would embolden every page of the magazine.
 The firm first worked with key members of National Geographic’s staff to identify the core values that should define the publication: arresting, pioneering, illuminating.
 This would direct a complete makeover, from the magazine’s nameplate to its typefaces to its grid structure, and those values needed to drive every editorial and art decision.